-Through a document he calls the Magna Carta for the Web, Berners-Lee hopes to guide all sectors of the society in ensuring that the web is free from abuse.
-On one hand the Magna Carta states, it is the government’s responsibility to ensure that all citizens will have access to the internet at all times.
-Private companies must make their services affordable while also ensuring that user privacy is respected.
-On the other hand, users must uphold practices that will respect the dignity of others.
+Through a document he calls the Magna Carta for the Web, internet inventor Tim Berners-Lee hopes to guide all sectors of the society in ensuring that the web is free from abuse.
+On one hand the Magna Carta states, it is the government’s responsibility to ensure that all citizens will

 The contract will be published in full in May 2019, timed perfectly to mark the period when half of the world’s population is expected to have access to the internet.